fediverse/network/README.md

 Create the database

-    mix ecto.migrate
+    mix ecto.create

-If your postgresql user is not a superuser, you will need to create the database manually and load the extensions:
+(Not needed for the docker iamge) If your postgresql user is not a superuser, you will need to create the database manually and load the extensions:

     psql -d fd_database
     create extension timescaledb;